 We all experience anxiety and tension throughout our lives.
-Some is intense and some is mild, but it is always a factor in how we live each day.
+Some intense and some mild.
+But it is always a factor in how we live each day.
 Unfortunately, too many people simply do not recognize the signs of stress and how it is compromising their quality of life.

-Too many of us suffer from what is called chronic stress which is periods of extended tension with either internal or external causes.
-A 2004 American Institute of Stress survey indicates that it is such a problem that two thirds of all adults would seriously welcome some form of help to deal with excess tension in their lives.
+Too many of us suffer from what is called chronic stress.
+Chronic stress is the result of periods of extended tension with either internal or external causes.
+A 2014 American Institute of Stress survey indicates that it is such a problem that 77% of people regularly experience physical symptoms of stress.
 And without adequate management of the tension and anxiety, most people at some point in their lives will experience health complications.

 Ultimately, stress is change.
-And it can be any type of change in your life…..from change in diet and exercise, to job loss or promotion.
-Marriage, separation, divorce, a new baby, a parking ticket, death of a loved one, losing your car keys, arguing with a spouse or child, getting a new car, moving, buying a house.
+And it can be any type of change in your life.
+From a change in diet and exercise to job loss or promotion.
+Marriage, separation, divorce, a new baby, a parking ticket, death of a loved one.
+Losing your car keys, arguing with a spouse or child, getting a new car, moving, buying a house.
 Anything that brings about change will create tension.
-Too much stress can cause you to become overloaded and overwhelmed.
+Too much tension can cause you to become overloaded and overwhelmed.

 Some of the physical symptoms you can experience are:

-Aching or pain that occurs anywhere throughout the body either continuously or frequently
+Aching pain that occurs anywhere throughout the body, either continuously or frequently

-This would be issues such as headaches, back pain, carpal tunnel, neck and shoulder pain.
+This would include issues such as headaches, back pain, carpal tunnel, neck and shoulder pain.

-Such as insomnia, sleeping too much, restless sleep and waking up frequently throughout the night
+This includes insomnia, sleeping too much, restless sleep, and waking up frequently throughout the night.

-This would be skin problems such as boils, rashes, eczema, psoriasis, hives and itching.
+These would be issues such as boils, rashes, eczema, psoriasis, hives, and itching.

-Experiencing frequent colds and flu, unexplained allergy attacks
+This would include experiencing frequent colds and flu, and unexplained allergy attacks.

-Other symptoms that you may experience, that don’t fit into the above categories are:
+Other symptoms that don’t fit into the above categories”

-Muscle tremors and trembling of the lips and hands.
+- Muscle tremors and tremblinf of the lips and hands

 The good news is that you can manage the symptoms of chronic stress.
-Through making dietary changes, getting plenty of rest and practicing some stress management techniques can get you back on the road to feeling better.
-Stay tuned for plenty of stress management tips and tricks to help you to combat stress in your life!
+Making dietary changes, and getting plenty of rest can help.
+So can practicing some stress management techniques which can get you back on the road to feeling better.
+Stay tuned for plenty of stress management tips and tricks to help you combat stress in your life!